 Big Up Your Business

 Since you’re writing a business blog, it makes sense to post about your business.
 But this doesn’t have to just include product promotions and service descriptions – business blogging should be all about solving, not selling.
-Tap into the problems your customers may be facing and use your business blog to resolve those issues.
+When finding ideas for your business blog, tap into the problems your customers may be facing and use your business blog to resolve those issues.

 Whenever we want to post about our business or industry, we head over to a handy little tool called Answer the Public.
 This magical little corner of the internet allows you to see what people are talking about in relation to your business or industry.